wearpants/twiggy/doc/logging.rst

 .. doctest:: structured-logging

     >>> log.info('Going for a walk. path: {0} roads: {1}', "less traveled", 42)
-    INFO:Going for a walk. path: less traveled roads: 42
+    INFO|Going for a walk. path: less traveled roads: 42

 Instead, you can use :meth:`.fields` to add arbitrary key-value pairs.
 Output is easily parseable.